Ram Narayan

 Narayan was born near Udaipur and learned to play the sarangi at an early age.
 He studied under sarangi players and singers and, as a teenager, worked as a music teacher and travelling musician.
-All India Radio, Lahore, hired Narayan as an accompanist for vocalists in 1944.
-He moved to Delhi following the partition of India in 1947, but wishing to go beyond accompaniment and frustrated with his supporting role, Narayan moved to Mumbai in 1949 to work in Indian cinema.
+All India Radio in Lahore hired Narayan as an accompanist for vocalists in 1944.
+Narayan relocated to Delhi following the partition of India in 1947, and moved to Mumbai in 1949 to work in Indian cinema.

-Narayan became a concert solo artist in 1956 and has since performed at the major music festivals of India.
-After sitar player Ravi Shankar successfully performed in Western countries, Narayan followed his example.
-He recorded solo albums and made his first international tour in 1964 to America and Europe with his older brother Chatur Lal, a tabla player who had toured with Shankar in the 1950s.
-Narayan taught Indian and foreign students and performed, frequently outside India, into the 2000s.
+Narayan became a concert solo artist in 1956, performing at the major music festivals of India.
+Narayan recorded solo albums and made his first international tour in 1964 to America and Europe with his older brother Chatur Lal, a tabla (hand drum) player who had toured with Ravi Shankar in the 1950s.
 He was awarded India's second highest civilian honour, the Padma Vibhushan, in 2005.